MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 ### Manually generated payment link

-For several scenarios, it can be useful for you as a merchant to generate a payment link.
-The payment link allows the [MultiSafepay Control](https://merchant.multisafepay.com/) to create a unique transaction that the payment can be matched with.
+In several scenarios, it can be useful to generate a payment link.
+The payment link creates a unique transaction that the payment can be matched with.
+This transaction can be found in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 Examples: